 As PA for Gail Mills, Lead Nurse for Research and Development, I primarily manage Gail’s busy diary, providing a secretarial and administrative service to support and assist her and the Senior Nursing Team including Research Matrons for the Trust, NIHR Sheffield Clinical Research Facility (CRF) and the Cancer Clinical Trials Centre (CCTC).

-I enjoy working in research as I feel that I am involved in providing administrative support to clinical staff so that they can then focus on producing significant changes and improvements to the life of those looking for solutions to their various health conditions.
+I enjoy working in research as I feel that I am involved in providing administrative support to clinical staff so that they can then focus on producing significant changes and improvements to the lives of those looking for solutions to their various health conditions.

-Data Coordinator
+Data Co-ordinator

 My job requires me to work closely with the nursing and admin teams covering a wide selection of duties including welcoming participants to the department for their appointments and making sure that they are dealt with in a welcoming and timely manner, arranging their taxis if needed to transport them to and from their appointments and request their medical notes if required.